carmine560/trading-assistant/README.md

-If you use the `calculate_share_size` or `check_daily_loss_limit` commands in the “[Create or Modify Action](#create-or-modify-action)” section, configure the cash balance region in Hyper SBI 2 so that Tesseract can recognize the prices.
-Also specify the index of the target price in the region.
+If you use the `calculate_share_size` or `check_daily_loss_limit` commands in the “[Create or Modify Action](#create-or-modify-action)” section, configure the cash balance region in Hyper SBI 2 so that Tesseract can recognize the prices and specify the index of the target price within that region.

 ``` powershell
 python trading_assistant.py -CB